Decorator Pattern Tutorial

 concrete component decorator created

 9. ConcreteComponent should inherit the operations from Component.
-Select ConcreteComponent, right-click on and select Related Elements > Realize all Interfaces from the popup menu.
+Select ConcreteComponent, right-click on it, and select Related Elements > Realize all Interfaces from the popup menu.

 realizeInterface

 10. Decorator is an abstract class.
-Right-click on the Decorator class, and select Model Element Properties > Abstract to set it as abstract.
+Right-click on the Decorator class and select Model Element Properties > Abstract to set it as abstract.

 set decorator abstract